ErvinSabic/GSOSI-Web-Cron/README.md

 `EIA_UPDATE_INTERVAL_DAYS` - Currently used to trigger EIA Fuel price updates every 8 days, in this example.

 `END_POINT` - The endpoint where the requests that are within the script will be sent.
 In the future we will simply define URLS.

+`SERVER_PORT` - The port that will be used by the Sync Server. **Not yet implemented** however it will accept connections in the future via web sockets.

 ## Flags
 | Flag | Type | Values | Description |